cnoelle/canvas2d-zoom/README.md

 * Prerequisites: NodeJS/npm (a current version)
 * Install dependencies: `npm install`
 * Run: a sample HTML page is included in the repository, see [index.html](./index.html).
 Start the dev webserver with `npm run start`, then open the browser at http://localhost:8080.
+Note: in order to run the sample page with the current source code instead of the latest published version replace the url https://unpkg.com/canvas2d-zoom@latest/dist/canvas2d-zoom.js by *"./bundle.js"* at the end of the html file.
 * Tests: not yet

 ## License